furbrain/tingbot-gui/docs/containers.rst

     ScrollArea gives a viewing area into another, usually larger area.
 This allows the user to access more widgets than will fit on the display.
 Scrollbars will be added to the bottom or right edges as needed.
+    The ScrollArea can be moved by dragging within its area.
+A fast drag will initiate a "flick" where the ScrollArea carries on scrolling after the drag finishes.
+It will gradually slow and stop, unless it runs out of room.

     :param xy: position that the widget will be drawn
     :param size: size of the widget